MichaelLevin5908/MichaelLevin5908/README.md

 ## 🏞️ Personal Hobbies:
 - I enjoy weightlifting and exploring global history through strategy-based board games.
-- I have a deep passion for mathematics and the ever-evolving digital landscape.
+- I have a deep passion for mathematics and the constantly evolving digital landscape, especially in how the humanities intersect with technology.
 - I'm fascinated by geopolitics, with a particular focus on modern warfare and advancements in military technology.
 - I have a strong interest in medical technology, inspired by my father's work as an interventional radiologist, and love learning how technology is transforming the healthcare industry.